9dots/tech-and-tape/developer/p5/visual-beat-machine/lesson-plans/lesson-3/lesson.md

 <pagebreak/>
 #### Evaluate: Exit Challenge (15 minutes)
-- [ ] **Exit Challenge:** Students code a shape to be drawn in a random position on the window when the first letter of their name is pressed.
+- [ ] **Exit Challenge:** Students code a shape to be drawn in a random position on the window when the first letter of their name is pressed. (slide 14)

 - [ ] Instructor circulates room to check sketches.
   - Create a list of students who were not able to complete this.
 Assistant instructor will work with this group of students in the next class.